Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Results

-In Fig.~\ref{figur2} (a) the histograms of mLEs and HEs are displayed.
+In Fig.~\ref{figur2}(a), the histograms of mLEs and $H$ are displayed.
 The height of the peak around small mLE values is related to the size of the regular region in the mixed space, and the mLEs related to chaotic motion have a peak at $\sim 0.8-0.9$.
-In the HE distribution, there are two prominent peaks: one at small values, $H\sim 0$, and one located at $H$ slightly exceeding $1/2$.
-Comparing this ditribution with Fig.~\ref{figur1} (b), one may associate the two peaks with regular and chaotic domains of the mixed space, respectively.
+In the $H$ distribution, there are two prominent peaks: one at small values, $H\sim 0$, and one located at $H$ slightly exceeding 0.5.
+Comparing this distribution with Fig.~\ref{figur1}(b), one may associate the two peaks with regular and chaotic domains of the mixed space, respectively.

-Histograms in Fig.~\ref{figur2} (b) (standard deviation, range $\alpha$ of the 99\% confidence interval, and Pearson's $R^2$ of each HE estimate) convince that the fitting procedure returned reliable estimates of HE values: the standard deviation of the slope does not exceed 0.03, and the Pearson $R^2$ does not fall below 0.9732.
+Histograms in Fig.~\ref{figur2}(b)---the standard deviation, range $\alpha$ of the 99\% confidence interval, and Pearson's $R^2$ of each $H$ estimate---convince that the fitting procedure returned reliable estimates of $H$: the standard deviation of the slope does not exceed 0.03, and the Pearson $R^2$ does not fall below 0.9732.
 The range $\alpha$ of the confidence interval reaches a value as high as 0.164, but it has a mode of 0.02.
-Overall, the extracted HEs appear to be reasonable estimates.
+Overall, the extracted $H$ valuess appear to be reasonable estimates.

-After discarding outcomes being indeterminate for either mLE or HE, $N_p=4962$ points with numerical values were left for which a scatter plot is shown in Fig.~\ref{figur3}.
-The correlation is apparently nonlinear, hence a Spearman rank $\rho$ is used to quantify its strength, and yielded $\rho=0.83$, with $p$-values numerically equal to zero.
+After discarding outcomes being indeterminate for either mLE or $H$, $N_p=4962$ points with numerical values were left for which a scatter plot is shown in Fig.~\ref{figur3}.
+The correlation is nonlinear, hence a Spearman rank $\rho$ is used to quantify its strength, and yielded $\rho=0.83$, with $p$-values numerically equal to zero.
 Hence, the mLE--HE relation is a tight one.

-Despite a negligible amount of outliers, the correlation between mLEs and HEs is very high, and as the computation of HEs took $\sim 18$ times longer than of mLEs, this relation will provide a useful insight into statistical distribution of HEs based on easier to compute mLEs.
+Despite a negligible amount of outliers, the correlation between mLE and $H$ is very high, and the computation of $H$ took $\sim 18$ times longer than of mLEs, this relation will provide a useful insight into the statistical distribution of $H$ based on easier and faster to compute mLEs.